Behind the Scenes: Sketching Custom Stationery

 Sketch Analog Thumbnails

-I always begin the sketching process by making small thumbnails on my paper.
+When a client has booked with me and it’s time to start sketching the design, I always begin by making small thumbnails on paper.
 These sketches don’t express much detail, but instead test rough ideas in regards to composition, calligraphy, illustration, and type.
-These thumbnails are really my first response to thinking about the clients’ aesthetic.
+These are really my first response to thinking about the clients’ aesthetic.
 I consider how minimal or detailed things should be, and begin thinking about what story I should try to tell in their stationery.
 For example, if a client is particularly thrilled about their wedding venue, I brainstorm how and where I can feature a venue illustration.
 I normally also include some initial thoughts alongside these thumbnails to call back on as I move forward into more polished digital sketches.

 While creating these thumbnails, I am also considering how different materials will be incorporated into the suite.
 Colors and finishes of paper, ink choices, envelope types, and different embellishment options are already coming into play in my mind.